DemiMarie/barebones-x509/README.md

 where webpki cannot be used, but it also makes it significantly more dangerous.
 As a general rule, barebones-x509 will accept any certificate that webpki will, but it will also accept certificates that webpki will reject.
-If you find a certificate that barebones-x509 rejects and webpki rejects, please report it as a bug.
+If you find a certificate that barebones-x509 rejects and webpki accepts, please report it as a bug.

 barebones-x509 was developed for use with [libp2p](https://github.com/libp2p), which uses certificates that webpki